MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

     MyApp = codePush(MyApp);
     ```

-2. **Silent sync everytime the app resumes**.
+2. **Silent sync every time the app resumes**.
 Same as 1, except we check for updates, or apply an update if one exists every time the app returns to the foreground after being "backgrounded".

     ```javascript
-    // Sync for updates everytime the app resumes. class MyApp extends Component {}
+    // Sync for updates every time the app resumes. class MyApp extends Component {}
     MyApp = codePush({ checkFrequency: codePush.CheckFrequency.ON_APP_RESUME, installMode: codePush.InstallMode.ON_NEXT_RESUME })(MyApp);
     ```